g10f/oidc-proxy/README.md

 ----

-oidc-proxy is a proxy service which integrates with the [DWBN-SSO](https://sso.dwbn.org/) authentication service.
-Although technically the service has no dependency on DWBN-SSO itself and would quite happily work with any OpenID provider.
+oidc-proxy is a proxy service which integrates with the OpenID Connect Identity Provider authentication service.
 The service supports both access tokens in browser cookie or bearer tokens.

 ```shell
 $ bin/keycloak-proxy help